ChristopherBui/Metis_Projects/Project_5/Project_5_Proposal/README.md

 ### Background

 Biologists currently rely on either the naked eye to observe effects of a drug on a sample of cells, or utilizing basic and highly sample-specific code to do so.
-In hopes of implementing a data science model that can be applied generally to a wide array of nuclei samples, the time of observing and understanding of a drug's effectivness on a sample of cells can be significantly reduced.
+In hopes of implementing a data science model that can be applied generally to a wide array of nuclei samples, the time of observing and understanding a drug's effectivness on a sample of cells can be significantly reduced.
 By saving time in the detection process, cost of labor will decrease and efforts can be focused more on diagnosis.

 ------